Copywriting

 Does brand tone of voice matter for AI visibility?

 • Absolutely.
 A clear, conversational tone increases the likelihood that your content aligns with user prompts.
-But make sure it’s structured well — voice without format gets ignored.
+But make sure it’s structured well; a voice without a format gets ignored.

 Why are FAQs important for generative search?